🚀 Getting Started»

 Give your stack a name and click Continue.

-In the Integrate VCS tab, choose your VCS provider, select the repository that you gave access to Spacelift in the first step and select a branch that you want to be attached with your Stack.
+Now choose your VCS provider, select the repository that you gave access to Spacelift in the first step and select a branch that you want to be attached with your Stack.
 You also have the optional choice of selecting a project root.

-Click Continue to configure the backend.
+Click Continue to configure your vendor.

-Choose Terraform as your backend with a supported version.
+Choose Terraform as your vendor with a supported version.
 Leave the default option to let Spacelift manage state for this stack.
 Please refer to the creating a stack section of the documentation for information on using a different backend.

 Step 4: Trigger your First Run»